 In this article, by experts at leading SEO company in Mumbai will tell you what a broken link is, how to find them on your website, and how to fix them!

 So let’s get started.

 A website comprises many different pages, each with its unique URL (uniform resource locator).
 When you click on one of these links, the browser requests the page from the server and displays it on your screen.
 The same process happens when you type in a URL directly into your browser’s address bar or open an email attachment.

-As experts of SEO digital marketing will tell you that if any part of this process fails, it results in a broken link.
+As experts in SEO digital marketing will tell you that if any part of this process fails, it results in a broken link.
 For example, if you click on a link that does not exist anymore because it has been deleted or moved elsewhere on the site or no longer exists, it’s considered a broken link.
 The most common reason for this is when someone deletes an article, page, or post from their website.

 Another common reason is when a webmaster decides to change the URL structure of their site without redirecting old URLs to new ones.
 For example, let’s say you have a blog post about “How to make roasted red peppers,” and it has a URL like this: https://www.example.com/blog/how-to-make-roasted-red-peppers/.

 If you decide one day to change your blog post titles from singular words to plural words, then all your URLs will break except those that have been redirected (via 301 redirects).
 You would then need to update each URL to reflect the new title with an s at the end (https://www.example.com/blog/how-to-make-roasted-reds-peppers/).

 The link is broken on the web page you are linking to.
 This can be tricky as you may have hundreds or thousands of links on your site or in other places, such as social media accounts and publications where you have referenced the old URL.